-C.4 Soil and Water Management Plan - Submission and Approval
+C.6 Soil and Water Management Plan - Submission & Approval

-The Principal Contractor or Owner-builder must submit to the Certifying Authority a soil and water management plan complying with:
+The principal contractor or owner builder must submit to the Certifying Authority a soil and water management plan complying with:

-- a) "Do it Right On Site, Soil and Water Management for the Construction Industry" published by the Southern Sydney Regional Organisation of Councils, 2001; and - b) "Managing Urban Stormwater Soils and Construction" 2004 published by the NSW Government (The Blue Book).
+- a) "Do it Right On Site, Soil and Water Management for the Construction Industry" published by the Southern Sydney Regional Organisation of Councils, 2001; and - b) "Managing Urban Stormwater Soils and Construction" published by the NSW Department of Housing 4th Edition" ('The Blue Book').

+Where there is any conflict The Blue Book takes precedence.
 The Certifying Authority must be satisfied that the soil and water management plan complies with the publications above prior to issuing any Construction Certificate.